-4.10 The majority of delegations from Council to Council staff are operational in nature and allow for the timely actioning of powers, duties and functions arising under the Planning and Environment Act 1987.
-Officers consider that the delegation of decision-making in
+- 4.10 The majority of delegations from Council to Council staff are operational in nature and allow for the timely actioning of powers, duties and functions under the Planning and Environment Act 1987.
+Officers consider that the delegation of decision-making in this area is essential to manage the effective use of Councillors' time, for the smooth operation of the planning system and to facilitate reasonable timeframes for decisions. - 4.11 However as detailed in the schedule of delegations, Council has decided that certain powers in relation to the determination of planning permit applications under the Planning and Environment Act 1987 are not delegated to Council staff.
+Consequently, those planning permit applications must be brought to Council for decision.

-- this area is essential to manage the effective use of Councillors' time, for the smooth operation of the planning system and to facilitate reasonable timeframes for decisions. - 4.11 However as detailed in the schedule of delegations, Council has decided that certain powers in relation to the determination of planning permit applications under the Planning and Environment Act 1987 are not delegated to Council staff.
-Consequently, those planning permit applications must be brought to Council for decision. - 4.12 The current criteria as contained in the schedule of delegations state that a planning permit must come before Council where: - 4.12.1 Applications where 16 or more objections are received and where the application has not been refused under delegation. - 4.12.2 A Councillor requests the application be determined by the Council. - 4.12.3 An application that raises issue of policy that should be debated at Council (strategic or substantive policy issues), as determined by the Manager City Development and/or Coordinators. - 4.12.4 An application that involves substantive non-compliance with the Planning Scheme or Council policy but officers consider the application should be supported. - 4.12.5 An application that involves non-compliance with residential parking requirements (except that a minor dispensation can be determined by the Manager City Development or Coordinators unless a Councillor requests that the application be determined by Council). - 4.13 In addition to the planning delegations, Council has also carried two specific Council resolutions regarding planning applications in the Fishermans Bend Urban Renewal Area and the St Kilda Road North Precinct. - 4.14 At the Ordinary meeting of Council held on 28 July 2015, Council resolved to reinstate decision making powers to Council Officers where Council is the Responsible Authority in the Fishermans Bend Urban Renewal Area with: - The power to refuse planning permit applications where inconsistent with the Planning Scheme and the Strategic Framework Plan; - The power to determine planning permit applications or amendments to a planning permit for: - Land uses except for Accommodation - Development except for the purposes of Accommodation provided that no building exceeds four storeys. - The power to provide comments to the Minister for Planning for permit applications referred to Council. - At the Ordinary meeting of Council held on 2 August 2017 Council resolved that the Council will determine all new planning permit applications that exceed six storeys in height in the area covered by Sub Precinct 2 in Schedule 26 to the Design and Development Overlay in the Port Phillip Planning Scheme, for the St Kilda Road North Precinct.
+- 4.12 The current criteria as contained in the schedule of delegations state that a planning permit must come before Council where: - 4.12.1 16 or more objections are received and where the application has not been refused under delegation. - 4.12.2 A Councillor requests the application be determined by the Council. - 4.12.3 An application raises issue of policy that should be debated at Council (strategic or substantive policy issues), as determined by the Manager City Development and/or Coordinators. - 4.12.4 An application involves substantive non-compliance with the Planning Scheme or Council policy but officers consider the application should be supported. - 4.12.5 An application involves non-compliance with residential parking requirements (except that a minor dispensation can be determined by the Manager City Development or Coordinators unless a Councillor requests that the application be determined by Council). - 4.13 In addition to the planning delegations, Council has two specific Council resolutions regarding planning applications in the Fishermans Bend Urban Renewal Area and the St Kilda Road North Precinct. - 4.13.1 At the Ordinary meeting of Council held on 28 July 2015, Council resolved to reinstate decision making powers to Council Officers where Council is the Responsible Authority in the Fishermans Bend Urban Renewal Area with: - The power to refuse planning permit applications where inconsistent with the Planning Scheme and the Strategic Framework Plan; - The power to determine planning permit applications or amendments to a planning permit for: - o Land uses except for Accommodation - Development except for the purposes of Accommodation provided that no building exceeds four storeys. - The power to provide comments to the Minister for Planning for permit applications referred to Council. - 4.13.2 At the Ordinary meeting of Council held on 2 August 2017 Council resolved that the Council will determine all new planning permit applications that exceed six storeys in height in the area covered by Sub Precinct 2 in Schedule 26 to the Design and Development Overlay in the Port Phillip Planning Scheme, for the St Kilda Road North Precinct. - 4.14 In addition to these two Council resolutions, over 17 years ago an informal protocol between the then Manager Strategic Planning and the then Councillors in relation to the St Kilda Seabaths stated that in relation to the St Kilda Seabaths that any major land use or major design matters are to be presented to Council for determination following an officer report that provides analysis on the topic. - 4.15 These protocols have, for completeness, have now been incorporated into Council's S6 Instrument of Delegation to Members of Council Staff.